 Add COGO courses to the map

-COGO dimensions generated from the extracted text are displayed in read-only grid views in the leftmost pane.
-If multiple parcels were detected, dimensions generated for each parcel are displayed in separate tabs on the pane.
+COGO dimensions generated from the extracted text are displayed in read-only grid views in the first pane.
+If multiple parcels were detected, dimensions generated for each parcel are displayed in separate tabs in the pane.

-To add COGO courses to the map, follow these steps:
+To add COGO courses to the map, complete the following steps:

 - Examine the misclose information for each parcel generated from the scanned deed.

-- If the misclose is acceptable, click Set Start to set a commencement point or point-of-beginning for the parcel lines.
+- If the misclose values are acceptable, click Set Start to set a commencement point or point of beginning for the parcel lines.

 If the misclose values are not acceptable, follow the steps in the Edit extracted text to improve generated dimensions section below.